leongaban/sass-smacss/README.md

 @import "animation";
 ```

-<strong>defaults is where all main non-custom elements are set:</strong>
+<strong>Defaults.scss is where all main non-custom elements are set:</strong>

 ```
 /* Start of styles | Defaults